New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 • The insurer's pricing model

-For most new car buyers, the added cost is minimal compared to the financial protection offered during the first 1–3 years of ownership.
+For most new car buyers, the added cost is modest compared to the financial protection offered during the first 1–3 years of ownership.
+If you've ever faced a total loss with an insufficient payout, this coverage could have made a significant difference.
+You can also explore our car insurance add-ons guide to see how this endorsement stacks up against other optional coverages.

 Compare Car Insurance Rates in Ohio